 HPV Vaccine: It is a vaccine given in teenagers or kids age to protect form various cancer arising due to getting infected with human papilloma virus.
 So HPV vaccine is to protect from HPV infection.
 Various cancers that HPV causes are: In women: cervix, vagina and vulva; in men: penis; in both men and women: anus, base of tounge and throat.
-Usual spread of this infection is through direct contact or sexual contact.
+Usual spread of this infection is through direct contact.

 As such it is difficult to say who is going to catch HPV virus and who is going to be turned into cancer stage but getting the shots of HPV vaccine right at time will save 90% of cancers caused by HPV infection.
 At one time in past, Cervical cancer is used to be leading cause of death due to cancers in females but with increased acceptance of hpv vaccine, the rate of cancer positivity decreased over time.

 When should your kid be vaccinated?

 Ideal age for giving vaccine shot is between 9-11 years and if not vaccinated can be given upto 18 years of age.
 The effectiveness of vaccine is not found beyond the age of 25 years, so some recommends it to get shot till 25years of age.

 How many shots are required for full vaccination?

 For teenage girls/boys :- 2 shots are required for at gap of 6-12 months

 For young adults (16-25yrs): 3 shots are recommended over a period of 6 months